Ilkka-AI/CarND-Path-Planning-Project/README.md

 3 -> 0 <br />
 4 -> 0 <br />

+The costs of allowed transitions are between 0 and 1.
+A cost of 1 means transition denied.The following costs are used: <br />
+State 0:
+transition to 0: 0 if lane clear, 0.5 if a car in front. transition to 1: 1 if already on the leftmost lane, 1 if a car too close (front or back) on the lane to the left, 0.3 if way clear <br />
+transition to 2: 1 if already on the rightmost lane, 1 if a car too close on the lane to the right, 0.4 if way clear <br />

+State 1:

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).